renanguerraa/tft/README.md

 # tft
-Meu primeiro projeto no github, feito em Java. É sobre informações, como campeões e itens, do novo modo de League of Legends
+My first project on github, made in Java.
+It's about information, like champions and items, from the new League of Legends mode.